Leeheejin/Arduroid/README.md

 mWebView.loadUrl("input your url");
 ```

-Forth, We use Physicaloid which is [https://github.com/ksksue/PhysicaloidLibrary](https://github.com/ksksue/PhysicaloidLibrary "https://github.com/ksksue/PhysicaloidLibrary") you should check your arduino device's id.
+Fourth, We use Physicaloid which is [https://github.com/ksksue/PhysicaloidLibrary](https://github.com/ksksue/PhysicaloidLibrary "https://github.com/ksksue/PhysicaloidLibrary") you should check your arduino device's id.
 ```xml

 <usb-device vendor-id="10755" product-id="67" />